-As concluded in the Biological and Cultural Resources sections of this Initial Study, the proposed Project would result in no impacts or less than significant impacts to these resources.
+As concluded in the Biological and Cultural Resources sections of this Initial Study, the proposed project would result in no impacts or less than significant impacts to these resources.
 The project is compatible with the City of Desert Hot Springs Zoning and its surroundings.
-The project will not significantly degrade the overall quality of the regions environment, or substantially reduce the habitat if a wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California History or pre-history.
-Based upon the information and mitigation measures provided within this Initial Study and independent studies prepared for Biological and Cultural Resources, approval and implementation of the Project is not expected to substantially alter or degrade the quality of the environment, including biological, cultural or historical resources.
-Less than significant impacts are expected.
+The project will not significantly degrade the overall quality of the regions environment, or substantially reduce the habitat of a wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California History or pre-history.
+Based upon the information and mitigation measures provided within this Initial Study and independent studies prepared for Biological and Cultural Resources, approval and implementation of the project is not expected to substantially alter or degrade the quality of the environment, including biological,

-Poten Signif Imp icant Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact b) Does the Project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable means that the incremental effects of a Project are considerable when viewed in connection with the effects of past Projects the effects of other current Projects, and the effects of probable future Projects)?
+Poten Signif Impa icant Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact cultural c or historical resources.
+Less than significa nt impac cts are expected. Ν litigation Measures: None ir c m p c th Does the project have impacts that are ndividually limited, but cumulatively onsiderable? ("Cumulatively considerable neans that the incremental effects of a roject are considerable when viewed in onnection with the effects of past projects, ne effects of other current projects, and ne effects of probable future projects)?

-The Project is located in a partially developed setting designated for light industrial uses.
-Cultivation is a conditionally permitted use with the City's Light Industrial zone with a Conditional Use Permit and Regulatory Permit.
+The project is located in a partially developed setting designated for light industrial uses.
+Cultivation and processing is a conditionally permitted use with the City's Light Industrial zone with a Conditional Use Permit and Regulatory Permit.
 The facility would be compatible with the existing and future land uses within the Light Industrial zone.
-Based upon the information and mitigation measures provided within this Initial Study, approval and implementation of the proposed cultivation facility is not expected to result in impacts that, when considered in relation to other past, current or probable future Projects, would be cumulatively considerable.
+Based upon the information and mitigation measures provided within this Initial Study, approval and implementation of the proposed cultivation and processing facility is not expected to result in impacts that, when considered in relation to other past, current or probable future projects, would be cumulatively considerable.
 Less than significant impacts are expected.

-c) Does the Project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?
+c) Does the project have environme effects which will cause substanti adverse effects on human beings either directly or indirectly? al $\boxtimes$ --- ---- -- ------------- --

-As discussed in the various sections throughout this Initial Study, the proposed Project would not include a land use that could result in substantial adverse effects on human beings.
-The City of Desert Hot Springs has established regulations pertaining to medical marijuana facilities to ensure these facilities do not conflict with the City's General Plan, its surrounding uses, or become detrimental to the public health, safety and welfare.
+As discussed in the various sections throughout this Initial Study, the proposed project would not include a land use that could result in substantial adverse effects on human beings.
+The City of Desert Hot Springs has established regulations pertaining to marijuana facilities to ensure these facilities do not conflict with the City's General Plan, its surrounding uses, or become detrimental to the public health, safety and welfare.
 The City's detailed review process of improvement plans and facility operations will ensure that the regulations are fully implemented.
-Based upon the findings provided in this document, and mitigation measures and standard conditions incorporated into the Project, less than significant impacts are expected.
+Based upon the findings provided in this document, and mitigation measures and standard conditions incorporated into the project, less than significant impacts are expected.